rehabayman/tech-tips-and-resources/remarks.md

         [definition reference](https://stackoverflow.com/a/50829233)

+8. Supplier Interface: It represents a function which does not take in any argument but produces a value of type T.
+    - The lambda expression assigned to an object of Supplier type is used to define its get() which eventually produces a value
+    - The Supplier interface consists of only one function: get()
+    - Example:
+    ```
+    // This function returns a random value.
+    Supplier<Double> randomValue = () -> Math.random();
+    System.out.println(randomValue.get());
+    ```

-8. We can use @Scope("scope-name") on the component to make the return of the qualifier not the sigleton object but a new object every time I use the qualifier annotation
+9. We can use @Scope("scope-name") on the component to make the return of the qualifier not the sigleton object but a new object every time I use the qualifier annotation

-9. Setting JVM timezone in spring boot app:
+10. Setting JVM timezone in spring boot app:
     ```
     @SpringBootApplication
     public class Application {